The UNIVERSITY OF NEW HAVEN! Where Living is Learning.

-The Substance Free Living Learning Community (LLC) will provide a fun and exciting residential environment for students that share similar lifestyle values.
-While the university prohibits underage drinking, smoking and the use of illegal drugs in all residence halls, the Substance Free LLC is offered to students who make a commitment to live substance free.
-Residents in the LLC represent varying majors, campus interests, and backgrounds yet share similar values.
-Students in the LLC will build trusting relationships, be able to focus on their studies, and transition to the academic rigors and social venues at UNH in a comfortable, good, clean fun environment.
-The family-like, social environment encompasses open doors, smiling faces, and the feeling that there is always somebody to talk to or spend time with in a substance free arena.
-The common area in the residence hall serves as a welcoming hub for residents and the activities offered are endless!
+The Substance Free Living Learning Community is offered to students who make a commitment to live substance free.
+Students in the LLC will build trusting relationships, be able to focus on their studies, and transition to the academic rigors and social venues at UNH in a comfortable, judgment free, enjoyable environment.
+The common area in the residence hall will serve as a welcoming hub for LLC residents and the activities offered are endless!

 Sylvester L. Allen Jr.